zunayed/django_docker_foundation_template/README.md

 Initial setup needs to download several hundred MBs.
 After the base vms and containers have been cached future setups should take only a few seconds.

+Currently docker isn't nativly supported in Mac OS so we will run a VM layer to get the container up and running

 Mac OS X  instructions
 ----------------------
 (tested on mavericks)

 You will need to have vagrant, virtualbox and curl installed

 Create and empty directory and run the following command in terminal: